crs4/deep_framework/docs/develop_a_detector/how_to_develop_a_detector.md

 * The Dockerfile for creating Docker images that will only use the cpu should be called Dockerfile.cpu
 * The Dockerfile for creating Docker images that will use the gpu should be called Dockerfile.gpu
 * Supporting Docker images should be named Dockerfile.setup if any.
-Modify the Dockerfiles according to the comments in the sample dockerfiles within the ![alt text]sample_detector/ folder.
+Modify the Dockerfiles according to the comments in the sample dockerfiles within the [folder path](../../object_extractors/object_sample_detector/).

 ### Creating configuration files
 Create a configuration file with the '.ini' extension in your detector folder.
 The file must contain the following information